 There are several ways to take classes at Denny’s Workshop:

 - Come to Open Studio and work on projects.

 - Call or email Denny and tell her what you’d like to learn to do.
 You’ll schedule a class at a time that works for you.
 You can take the class individually, invite friends to join you, or Denny can open the class up to the public.

 Descriptions for a number of workshop classes (taught by Denny) appear below.
 Denny offers far more than what is listed below.
 Tell her what you want to explore and if she knows how to do it, she’ll schedule a class.
 If she doesn’t know how but wants to learn how, you can schedule a class to explore it together.
 She teaches kids, adults, families, and seniors.
 She offers birthday parties, scout activities, art and wine for friends, retreats and more.

 Denny is always looking for people who would like to teach classes she doesn’t teach.
 For more information on teaching a class in the workshop, contact Denny at email@example.com.

 DESCRIPTIONS FOR JUST A FEW OF DENNY’S CLASSES:

 Open Studio Days are an opportunity to come in and work independently on your own personal project.
 You have access to all of Denny’s mosaic and glass tools, stamps, stencils, gelli pads, Cricut machine, glass grinder, mat cutter and more.
 Work at the shop and make the mess here and not at home.
 Free time, space, use of equipment.
-Charge varies if you plan to use any of Denny’s materials.
+If you are using work shop materials (paper, paint, inks, etc) please make a donation to cover cost of materials.

 Alcohol Ink 1